MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-tables-identity.md

 ms.reviewer: igorstan
 ---

-# Using IDENTITY to create surrogate keys in Azure SQL Analytics (formerly SQL DW)
+# Using IDENTITY to create surrogate keys in Azure Synapse Analytics (formerly SQL DW)

-Recommendations and examples for using the IDENTITY property to create surrogate keys on tables in Azure SQL Analytics.
+Recommendations and examples for using the IDENTITY property to create surrogate keys on tables.

 ## What is a surrogate key